No states requiring student COVID vaccinations this school year - NewsBreak

 Students who test positive in most places will still have to isolate and wear masks upon their return to the classroom.
 In New York, the new rule is five days away, and five days back with a mask.

-All of these measures are designed to ensure more kids are in the classroom more often, which is overdue according to some administrators.Oklahoma car title paper shortage continues
+All of these measures are designed to ensure more kids are in the classroom more often, which is overdue according to some administrators.City threatens to sue Kia and Hyundai, says cars are too easy to steal

 “Kids are actually slipping in their grade level, in their reading levels.
 They’re also slipping in their socio-emotional learning.
 And so it’s very important to have those kids in school, with their peers, with their teachers,” said Charles Patterson of Clark County schools to NewsNation’s “Rush Hour” Tuesday.